 At Zapier, we’re focusing on three of the traction channels to measure the value we can get from them, see if they’re the best ones to put our time and money behind, and learn if we should be looking at other ones, as well.

 Since you’re reading this, it may be obvious that one of those channels is content marketing.
-Our blog and individual app reviews are a source of traffic and new users as they're targeted at people who can get the most from Zapier—individuals working in small businesses, marketing departments or startups, and professionals who rely on a variety of web apps or aim to be more productive.
+Our blog and are a source of traffic and new users as they're targeted at people who can get the most from Zapier—individuals working in small businesses, marketing departments or startups, and professionals who rely on a variety of web apps or aim to be more productive.

 Another one is business development, as I mentioned before.
 We help promote our partner apps that are set up as integrations with Zapier, and in turn many of those partners help promote us since we can make parts of their service easier to use.